kmcallister/azurescens/README.md

 Try **moving the mouse** within the window to get different behaviors.

 azurescens is tested on Linux, but will quite likely work on other platforms.
-You will need OpenGL 3.0 or later.
-OpenGL ES will possibly work.
+You will need OpenGL 3.2 or later.
+OpenGL ES might work.
 Bottom line, try it and report back with your findings!

 ## The algorithm